Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Master equation formalism for fluctuators

 Three methods were used to estimate the average effect of the low $\gamma$ fluctuators on the internal loss.
 Intuitively, we could estimate the total loss by summing up the contribution from all the TLS near the resonance.
 The key assumption is the low density of the resonant TLS which justifies the discrete treatment.
 An estimation based on \cite{sarabi_cavity_2014} yields $\sim 1$ TLS in the bandwidth of the resonance for a volume of TLS-inhabiting dielectrics around 30 $\mu m^3$, which supports our assumption.
-The first method is thus a summation of all the STM single TLS loss in the form of Eq.(\ref{slow_fluc_STM}) near the resonance with $\varepsilon =...,\hbar(\omega+\nu)-\Delta\varepsilon,\hbar(\omega+\nu),\hbar(\omega+\nu)+\Delta\varepsilon,... $ given in Eq.(\ref{discrete_sum}).
-A finite detuning $\hbar\nu<\Delta\varepsilon$ is included such that the TLS closest to resonance will not give a diverging response as $T\rightarrow0$, and instead contributes to the loss as $m\Gamma_2\Delta\varepsilon/(\hbar\nu^2)\propto T^{1+\mu}$ at low temperature.
+The first method is thus a summation of all the single TLS loss in the form of Eq.(\ref{slow_fluc_STM}) near the resonance with $\varepsilon =...\hbar(\omega+\nu)-2\Delta\varepsilon,\hbar(\omega+\nu)-\Delta\varepsilon,\hbar(\omega+\nu),\hbar(\omega+\nu)+\Delta\varepsilon,\hbar(\omega+\nu)+2\Delta\varepsilon,... $ , and is given in Eq.(\ref{discrete_sum}).
+A finite detuning less than the average energy spacing in the TLS spectrum, $\hbar\nu<\Delta\varepsilon$, is included such that the TLS closest to resonance will not give a diverging response as $T\rightarrow0$, and instead contributes to the loss as $m\Gamma_2\Delta\varepsilon/(\hbar\nu^2)\propto T^{1+\mu}$ at low temperature.
 This detuning is a consequence of a sparse TLS distribution where $\Delta\varepsilon/\hbar\gtrsim \Gamma_2$.
 Thus, any given TLS is rarely on resonance due to the low density of states.
 We should emphasize that this treatment is independent from the master equation formalism for the fluctuators, and can be applied to STM with low TLS density where the use of distribution function $P(\varepsilon,\Delta_0)$ is inappropriate.

-The second method assumes that the detuning $\nu$ is not much larger than $\Gamma_2$ so that the distribution $P(\xi(t))$ for the weakly-coupled fluctuators can still be applied to the case $\xi \sim \hbar\nu$.
+The second method assumes that the detuning $\nu$ is not much larger than $\Gamma_2$ so that the distribution $P(\xi(t))$ for the weakly-coupled fluctuators can still be applied to the case $\xi/\hbar \sim \nu \lesssim \Gamma_2$.
 The probability of a TLS with a detuning $\nu$ to be on resonance under the influence of the low $\gamma$ fluctuators can be calculated by integrating $P(\xi(t))$:

-which also leads to a monotonic increasing temperature dependence below 50mK as in the data.
+which also leads to a monotonic increasing temperature dependence below 50 mK as in the data.

 The third method estimates the number of strongly-coupled fluctuators capable of moving the coherent TLS in and out of resonance.
 Since the energy drift caused by fluctuators is directly related to the interaction energy, which is dipole-dipole like, $U(r)\sim r^{-3}$, we could find a volume around the near-resonant TLS which hosts fluctuators that interact strongly enough.
 For $\Gamma_2 <\nu$, the TLS is detuned, and the criterion for being a strong fluctuator is that the induced energy shift can bring the TLS in resonance such that $\hbar(\nu-\Gamma_2)<U(r)<\hbar(\nu+\Gamma_2)$.
 This volume is a spherical shell with inner and outer radius defined by the bounds on the interaction energy $U(r)$.
 For $\Gamma_2 > \nu$, the TLS is already in resonant, and the strong fluctuators are those that move the TLS out of resonance, with $U(r)>\hbar(\Gamma_2-\nu)$.
 This volume is a sphere with radius defined by $U(r)=\hbar(\Gamma_2-\nu)$.
 The total number of strong fluctuators can then be estimated as: